Mexico Family Journey: The Heart of the Yucatán - 8 Days

 Group size

 The Yucatán Peninsula is the perfect destination for your family to explore.
 Full of marine life, Maya ruins, and wildlife-packed jungles, this 8-day journey through some of Mexico’s must-see historical sites–small towns, cenotes, and reserves, offers the perfect educational experience for your family to share.
-Go on a jeep safari on the island of Cozumel, visit the remarkable wildlife in Celestún Biosphere Reserve, marvel at the largest pyramid at Chichen Itza, visit a small Maya community and enjoy some ice cream in Izamal.
+Explore the remarkable Sian Ka'an Biosphere Reserve, marvel at the largest pyramid at Chichen Itza, take part in a immersive experience at Hacienda Sotuta de Peón, visit a small Maya community and enjoy some ice cream in Izamal.
 The perfect blend of cross-cultural connections, history, and exploration that will provide a lifetime of memories for your whole family.

 Map